cxzheng/time-dep-hjb/README.md

 Here `USE_TEST_XX` is the test case number.
 You can now enable this test case by define a flag `USE_TEST_XX` in `src/config.h` or add it in the compile flags.

 #### Example
-Turn on the testcase 07 by providing a `config.h' in `src` directory
+Turn on the testcase 07 (which is the experiment 4 in the paper) by providing a `config.h' in `src` directory
 ```C++
 #ifndef CONFIG_INC
 #   define CONFIG_INC